-Anyone considering the role of Advanced Placement (AP) history in a school’s curriculum ought to begin with the following exercise:
+Anyone evaluating the role of Advanced Placement (AP) history in a school’s curriculum ought consider the following questions:

-- Describe what you mean by “critical thinking.”
-What should this look like in a history classroom?
+- What should the promotion of critical thinking and intellectual rigor look like in a history classroom?

 If you answered question #3 by asserting that intellectual rigor means the rote memorization of an astronomical amount of content that is so shallowly processed that it is quickly forgotten, then what follows won’t be your cup of tea.